arne-s/JsTrans/README.md

 If everything went well, the translations are published as a JavaScript file containing all the translation in JSON format.

-At this point, translations can be used in JavaScript.
+At this point, translations can be used in JavaScript:

     Yii.t('app','Are you sure');